Yira-Yareth/learning_bash/learning_sed/sed.md

-#Sed
+# Sed

 The command name **sed** is derived from stream editor

-!!!
-Please see the scripts with the same subtitle name to see exercies for a better undestandig
+> Please see the scripts with the same subtitle name to see exercies for a better undestandig

 ## 1.- Editing standard input